bpcoxjr/blog/_posts/2018-02-14-intro-to-css-grid.markdown

 <span style="font-weight: bold; font-size: 1.25em; color: #ac0863">grip-gap</span>

 So far each of the grid items in our examples have been pretty cozy with each other.
-That's all good and well, but what if we want a little breating room between items?
+That's all good and well, but what if we want a little breathing room between items?
 Meet grid-gap.
 Grid-gap by default has a value of 0 unless otherwise defined in the CSS.
 Aside from being set to 0, it can be a percentage, ems/rems, and pixels.
 And which one you choose affects the gap's behavior.

 Let's take a look what happens if we set grid-gap's value to a percentage: